RAMESWAR-BALAJI/social-network-friend-suggestion/README.md

 # social-network-friend-suggestion
-Here’s a concise and impactful description for your resume:

 Friend Suggestion System – C++ (Graph, BFS, BST)
 - Developed a friend recommendation system using Graph (Adjacency List) to store user connections and BFS for second-degree friend discovery.